verivital/hyst/README.md

 THIS SOFTWARE WAS DEVELOPED WITH FUNDING BY AIR FORCE RESEARCH LABORATORY (AFRL) AND IS APPROVED FOR PUBLIC RELEASE.
 DISTRIBUTION A. Approved for public release; Distribution unlimited.
 (Approval AFRL PA case number 88ABW-2016-1014, 08 MAR 2016.)

 ***********************************
+### References
+***********************************
+The primary HyST paper is this one:

+* Stanley Bak, Sergiy Bogomolov, Taylor T. Johnson, "HyST: A Source Transformation and Translation Tool for Hybrid Automaton Models", In 18th International Conference on Hybrid Systems: Computation and Control (HSCC 2015), ACM, Seattle, Washington, 2015, April. [http://www.taylortjohnson.com/research/bak2015hscc.pdf]

+Other related papers that extend and/or make use of HyST are these.
+Some of these papers describe new translations (e.g., to Simulink/Stateflow) or model transformations, the latter of which are typically sound abstractions.

+* Stanley Bak, Omar Ali Beg, Sergiy Bogomolov, Taylor T. Johnson, Luan Viet Nguyen, Christian Schilling, "Hybrid automata: from verification to implementation", In Software Tools for Technology Transfer (STTT), Springer, 2017, August. [http://www.taylortjohnson.com/research/bak2017sttt.pdf]
+* Hoang-Dung Tran, Luan Viet Nguyen, Weiming Xiang, Taylor T. Johnson, "Order-reduction abstractions for safety verification of high-dimensional linear systems", In Discrete Event Dynamic Systems (DEDS), 2017. [http://rdcu.be/q8Xd]
+* Stanley Bak, Sergiy Bogomolov, Thomas A. Henzinger, Taylor T. Johnson, Pradyot Prakash, "Scalable Static Hybridization Methods for Analysis of Nonlinear Systems", In 19th Intl.
+Conf. on Hybrid Systems: Computation and Control (HSCC 2016), ACM, 2016, April. [http://www.taylortjohnson.com/research/bak2016hscc.pdf]
+* Andrew Sogokon, Khalil Ghorbal, Taylor T. Johnson, "Decoupled simulating abstractions of non-linear ordinary differential equations", Chapter in Proceedings of the 21st International Symposium on Formal Methods (FM 2016), Limassol, Cyprus, 2016, December. [http://www.taylortjohnson.com/research/sogokon2016fm.pdf]
+* Stanley Bak, Taylor T. Johnson, "Periodically-Scheduled Controller Analysis using Hybrid Systems Reachability and Continuization", In 36th IEEE Real-Time Systems Symposium (RTSS 2015), IEEE Computer Society, San Antonio, Texas, 2015, December. [http://www.taylortjohnson.com/research/bak2015rtss.pdf]

+There are several benchmark description papers that provide models in the format of HyST.
+Please refer to the ARCH workshop where most of these were presented here: [https://cps-vo.org/group/ARCH/benchmarks]

+***********************************
 ### Repeatability Evaluation Virtual Machine (REVM) with Tools Installed
 ***********************************